English, Espanol, Francais, German, Italian, Russian

 village.
 As no coaches can enter the village, clients are dropped off at the south end of the village, walk through the

-visit at the museum (for half an hour), followed by a walk around the village with a stop at the old campanile for
+visit to the museum (for half an hour), followed by a walk around the village with a stop at the old campanile for

 refreshments (included) at the nearby coffee shop “kafeneion” and a visit to the old bakery.
 Following the walking

-tour of the village, the tour continuous on coach via the village of Pelekas to Corfu town (half an hour drive).
+tour of the village, the tour continued on coach via the village of Pelekas to Corfu town (half an hour drive).

-The centre of the island, known as the Mesis Region, is characterised by
+The center of the island, known as the Mesis Region, is characterized by

 forestry areas, and an impressive coastline with long sandy beaches and

 stunning rock formations thrusting out from the sea.

 The region is of particular natural beauty and has a number of old

 villages where life still follows the traditional ways.
 Most of these